Unit

 Add the (potential) cost of this

-’s ramping to the global objective function.
+unit’s ramping to the global objective function.

 To allow for finer control, costs of up- and downwards ramping can be specified separately (using